I want to visit YOUR school!

 We begin by talking about what it means to put our name on something – the cover of a book, a homework assignment, a letter, a permission slip.
 We explore the concept of “your name is your word.”

 Next, we discuss ideas.
 Where do we get our ideas?
 What inspires us?
-From there, I talk about my life as an author.
-I share my second grade writing journal and other early writing samples.
+We talk about my life as an author, and I share my second grade writing journal and other early writing samples.

 Our next conversation is about the importance of process.
-Using one of my latest books (A Whole New Ball Game, Marvelous Cornelius, The Soccer Fence), we discuss drafting, editing, revising, and publishing.
+Using several of my books as examples, we discuss drafting, revising, editing, and publishing.
 I share hard copies of editorial letters, rough drafts, and edited manuscripts.
 We draw parallels between what I do as a writer and what students do in school.
 Throughout this section of the presentation, I reinforce the notion that “the real writing takes place during the rewriting.”

 Because many students are visual learners and love drawing and painting, it’s important that we celebrate the work of the illustrators.
 That’s what we do next.
 We make connections between the illustrator’s process, the author’s process, and the student’s writing process.
 To demonstrate this, I share thumbnails, sketches, sample layouts, and uncorrected proofs.

 Next, we discuss the importance of reading.
 I share specific examples of why everyone must read and that our reading lives matter.
-Since it’s critical that students see authors not just as writers, but as readers as well, I share recent titles I’ve read.
-I book talk texts from a variety of genres and explain how books teach us about empathy and why it’s vital that we see ourselves in books.
+Since it’s critical that students see authors not just as writers, but as readers, I share recent titles I’ve read.
+I book talk texts from a variety of genres and explain how books teach us about empathy and why it’s so necessary that we see ourselves in books.

 The presentation concludes with a question and answer session.